 Understanding Order Book Architecture

 The order book architecture forms the structural foundation of modern electronic trading systems.
+Jesse Livermore’s early career in the stock market, where he developed strategies like tape reading to navigate price movements and market psychology, is a notable example of understanding trading dynamics.
 I’ll explore how market depth hierarchies display price levels and order flow visualization creates a dynamic trading environment.

 Market Depth and Price Levels

 Order books organize orders in a price-time priority hierarchy, displaying bid and ask orders at different price levels.
+On the New York Stock Exchange, specialists and limit order traders compete to provide liquidity, with specialists having unique advantages due to their access to all system limit orders, which informs their trading decisions.
 The depth ladder shows larger orders of 10,000+ shares at prices further from the current market price, while smaller orders of 100-1,000 shares concentrate near the spread.
 This tiered structure creates distinct liquidity zones:

 Real-Time Order Flow Visualization